mahikumarsharma/Assignment-Thoughtworks/README.md

 # Assignment-Thoughtworks
-This is project is use to create a kubernetes cluster on Azure and deploy Wordpress application on top of it.
+This is project is use to create a kubernetes cluster on Azure and deploy Mediawiki application on top of it.
 There are few things needs to be configured before one can use this project.

 RUNNER:
 It's the agent which will take care of running the job.
 One can use runner provided by Github Actions or can use self managed runner.
 To configure a runner follow these steps: